Ladybug & Cat Noir: The Movie: Box office

 Ladybug & Cat Noir: The Movie has grossed $12.4 million in France, and $27.6 million in other territories, for a worldwide total of $40.1 million.

 On the date of the world premiere at the Grand Rex on 11 June 2023, the film was also shown simultaneously in select movie theaters in France, selling 68,582 tickets.
 (Note: In France, the box office is measured by the number of tickets sold by the film.)

 In France, Ladybug & Cat Noir: The Movie was released alongside On the Fringe, Insidious: The Red Door, Yo Mama, Master Gardener, and the re-release of Asterix & Obelix: Mission Cleopatra.
-For its first day, the film debut with 318,144 tickets sold (including 85,721 tickets from previews), surpassing the French opening day of The Super Mario Bros.
+On its first day, the film debuted with 318,144 tickets sold (including 85,721 tickets from previews), surpassing the French opening day of The Super Mario Bros.
 Movie (281,442 tickets sold on 5 April 2023).
 It also became the biggest opening day for a French animated film.

 The film went on to debut with 660,421 tickets sold for its opening week, finishing first at the box office, surpassing Indiana Jones and the Dial of Destiny (643,714 tickets sold in its second week).
 It became the second best opening week of the year for an animated film in France, behind The Super Mario Bros.
 Movie (1,866,914 tickets sold in its opening week), and the sixth best opening week for a French animated film, behind Arthur 3: The War of the Two Worlds (751,000 tickets sold in 2010).

-The film sold 294,174 tickets in its second week, finishing fourth at the box office, behind Elemental (342,490 tickets sold in its fourth week).
-A 55.5% drop that was blamed on the possible mixed word of mouth from the audiences.
+The film sold 294,174 tickets in its second week, finishing fourth at the box office behind Elemental (342,490 tickets sold in its fourth week).
+The 55.5% drop was attributed to possible mixed word of mouth.

-In France, Ladybug & Cat Noir: The Movie was :
+In France, Ladybug & Cat Noir: The Movie was: